Stalk and cull deer

 You must be able to:

-- zero the firearm for accuracy
+- zero a firearm for accuracy

 - demonstrate accuracy in the use of the firearm from appropriate firing positions